dylanjshaw001/mmn-symbiosys-tealium-PI-implementation/page_view_tag_instructions.md

 })();
 ```

-2. scroll to the `u.map = {...}` object definition.
+2. Scroll to the `u.map = {...}` object definition.
 This object maps your data layer variables to tag parameters.
 Copy the existing object and replace with the below `u.map` object and DI Data processing logic

 ```
 // Map object with PI Data